buzzgreyday/sspaghetty/README.md

-# SSpagHeTTY 🍝
+# Sspaghetty 🍝
-SSpagHeTTY is a Digital Ocean CLI based bash automation script for automatic firewall whitelisting of IPs and ports (when your IP changes).
+Sspaghetty is a Digital Ocean CLI based bash automation script for automatic firewall whitelisting of IPs and ports (when your IP changes).
 Easy as real spaghetti.

 ## Install
 1. Download the sspaghetti